-In November 2007, the FASB issued SFAS No. 141R "Business Combinations", which continues to require that all business combinations be accounted for by applying the acquisition method.
+In November 2007, the Financial Accounting Standards Board ("FASB") issued SFAS No. 141R "Business Combinations" ("SFAS No 141R"), which requires that all business combinations be accounted for by applying the acquisition method.
 Under the acquisition method, the acquirer recognizes and measures the identifiable assets acquired, the liabilities assumed, and any contingent consideration and contractual contingencies, as a whole at their fair value as of the acquisition date.
 Under SFAS No. 141R, all transaction costs are expensed as incurred.
 SFAS No. 141R rescinds EITF 93-7.
 Under EITF 93-7, the effect of any subsequent adjustments to uncertain tax positions were generally applied to goodwill, except for post-acquisition interest on uncertain tax positions, which was recognized as an adjustment to income tax expense.
 Under SFAS No. 141R, all subsequent adjustments to these uncertain tax positions that otherwise would have impacted goodwill will be recognized in the income statement.
 The guidance in SFAS No. 141R will be applied prospectively to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning after December 15, 2008.
-The Company does not expect the adoption of SFAS No. 141R to have a material impact on our consolidated financial statements.
+The Company does not expect the application of SFAS No. 141R to have a material impact on our consolidated financial statements.

-In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities: Including an Amendment of FASB Statement No. 115."
+In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities: Including an Amendment of FASB Statement No. 115" ("SFAS No. 159").
 SFAS No. 159 provides companies with an option to report selected financial assets and liabilities at fair value and requires entities to display the fair value of those assets and liabilities for which the Company has chosen to use fair value on the face of the balance sheet.
 SFAS No. 159 is effective for financial statements issued for fiscal years beginning after November 15, 2007.
-The Company does not expect the adoption of SFAS No. 159 to have a material, if any impact on our consolidated financial statements.
+Effective February 1, 2008, the Company adopted SFAS No. 159 and has elected not to apply the provisions of SFAS No. 159 to report certain of its assets and liabilities at fair value.

 In September 2006, the FASB issued SFAS No. 157, "Fair Value Measurements."
-SFAS No. 157 defines fair value, establishes a framework for measuring fair value in U.S. generally accepted accounting principles, and expands disclosures about fair value measurements.
-SFAS No. 157 is effective for financial assets and liabilities in fiscal years beginning after November 15, 2007 and for nonfinancial assets and liabilities in fiscal years beginning after March 15, 2008.
-The Company does not expect the adoption of SFAS No. 157 to have a material, if any impact on our consolidated financial statements.
+SFAS No. 157 defines fair value, establishes a framework for measuring fair value in U.S. Generally Accepted Accounting Principles, and expands disclosures about fair value measurements.
+SFAS No. 157 is effective for financial assets and financial liabilities in fiscal years beginning after November 15, 2007 and for certain nonfinancial assets and certain nonfinancial liabilities in fiscal years beginning after November 15, 2008.
+Effective February 1, 2008, we have adopted the provisions of SFAS No. 157 that relate to our financial assets and financial liabilities (see Note 4).
+We are currently evaluating the impact of the provisions of SFAS No. 157 that relate to our nonfinancial assets and nonfinancial liabilities, which are effective for us as of February 1, 2009.